AmirRoohi2000/Newsletter/README.md

 # Newsletter
-A simple Newsletter App for Windows
+A simple Newsletter App for Windows written in C#